Hichigo/MSLiveLink-OC-Blender/README.md

 [Quixel Official Documentation](https://help.quixel.com/hc/en-us/articles/360002425298-Installing-the-Megascans-Plugin-for-Blender-2-8)

-MSLiveLink Octane version 1.1.0
+MSLiveLink Octane version 1.3.0

-Official base addon version 1.2
+Official base addon version 2.7

-OctaneRender™ for Blender 2019.1.4 - 20.6 [TEST] and later
+OctaneRender™ for Blender 2019 and later

 ## Installation

 1. Download this repository as a zip

-2. Extract the MSLiveLink_Octane folder (not the MSLiveLink-OC-Blender-master)
+2. Right click the MSLiveLink_Octane folder (not the MSLiveLink-OC-Blender-master) and select Send > As ZIP file

-3. Copy it into BlenderOctane addon's folder

-   > ..\BlenderOctane\2.81\scripts\addons **OR**
-   >
-   > C:\Users\\[Username]\AppData\Roaming\Blender Foundation\Blender\2.81\scripts\addons
+4. In Octane Blender, install the addon from the zip file

-4. Activate it in Blender addons
+4. Activate it
-5. Switch to Octane Render engine
-6. File > Import > Megascans LiveLink Octane will activate a socket client listening to the Megascans Bridge
+5. **File > Import > Start Megascans LiveLink Octane** will activate a socket client listening to the Megascans Bridge
-7. Open the Megascans Bridge and change the export method to Blender
+6. Open the Megascans Bridge and change the export method to Blender
-8. Click export.
+7. Click export.
 Feel fun

 ![1](assets/1.jpg)